The Ultimate Itinerary for Spending One Day in Athens

 Does the Athens metro go to the airport?

 Yes.
-You can easily reach downtown Athens from the airport by getting on the metro (blue line).
-The airport is a terminal station so you will have no trouble locating the platform and getting on the right train.
+You can easily reach downtown Athens from the airport by taking the metro (blue line).
+The airport is a terminal station, so you will have no trouble locating the platform and getting on the right train.
 When you get downtown, you can get off at Syntagma or Monastiraki and be right in the city’s center.

 This 24-hour itinerary for spending one day in Athens includes some of the most significant Greek sites and the city’s hippest neighborhoods.
 The goal of our guide is to help you plan ahead and allow you to see both the touristy and the lesser-known side of the city.